 - 1. For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 2.
-Compensation of marginally failed modules is not permitted - 3.
-Condonement of failed modules is not permitted - 4.
-Students must pass 360 credits plus the zero-credit rated placement modules in order to be eligible for the award of 'BSc (Hons) Social Work' - 5.
-Students must pass the Core Skills for Practice module at Level 4 before commencing their First Placement at Level 5 - 6.
+For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 3.
+Compensation of marginally failed modules is not permitted - 4.
+Condonement of failed modules is not permitted - 5.
+Students must pass 360 credits plus the zero-credit rated placement modules in order to be eligible for the award of 'BSc (Hons) Social Work' - 6.
+Students must pass the Core Skills for Practice module at Level 4 before commencing their First Placement at Level 5 - 7.
 Students must pass their First Placement before commencing their Last Placement.